IBM/terratorch/docs/guide/terramind.md

 ### Fine-Tuning

 Use `modalities` to define input types.
+You can specify them in `BACKBONE_FACTORY.build` or `model_args`.

+TerraMind uses seperated tokens per modality.
+If you use multiple modalities, these tokens need to be merged for each patch embedding to be compatible with the decoders.
-You can specify them via `BACKBONE_FACTORY` or `model_args`.
-If you use multiple modalities, the encoder merges the embeddings across modalities by averaging (default).
+By default, the encoder merges the embeddings across image modalities by averaging (`mean`).
+Another approach can be selected with `merge_method`:
+`max` takes the maximum value over all image modality while `concat` concatenates the modalities along the embedding dimension which increases the decoder input.
+In a custom python script, you can also use `dict` which returns a dictionary with all embeddings rather than a tensor, or `None` which keeps the modalities as seperated tokens.

 ```python
 from terratorch.registry import BACKBONE_REGISTRY